germainelry/chatbot-mvp-hf/backend/LLM_TRAINING_GUIDE.md

 ### Question: "What would you build next?"

-**Your Answer:**
+**Your Answer (V2 Updated):**

 > "Three priorities:
 >
-> 1. **Upgrade retrieval to semantic search**: Move from keyword matching to vector embeddings using sentence transformers.
-This would significantly improve article matching quality, especially for paraphrased questions.
+> 1. **Enhance vector RAG**: Add hybrid search (combining vector + keyword), metadata filtering for category-specific searches, and reranking with cross-encoders for even better relevance.
+The foundation is there—these are incremental improvements.
 >
-> 2. **Close the feedback loop**: Once we have 500-1000 quality examples, implement automated retraining.
-Extract training data from feedback, fine-tune using LoRA, A/B test the new model, and deploy if metrics improve.
-Make this a continuous cycle.
+> 2. **Close the feedback loop**: Once we have 500-1000 quality examples, implement Phase 3 model fine-tuning.
+Extract training data from feedback, fine-tune using LoRA, A/B test the new model (framework already exists), and deploy if metrics improve.
+Make this a continuous cycle with automated retraining.
 >
-> 3. **Intent classification**: Add a classifier to categorize incoming questions (returns, shipping, technical, etc.) to enable better routing, specialized prompts per category, and topic-based analytics to identify knowledge gaps.
+> 3. **Improve intent classification**: Enhance the router agent with more intent categories, better few-shot examples from feedback, and confidence calibration.
+The multi-agent orchestration is already implemented—refining intent classification will improve routing accuracy.
 >
-> Long-term, I'd explore multi-agent orchestration—specialist agents per domain with a router agent for intent-based routing.
-But RAG + fine-tuning hybrid would deliver the most immediate value."
+> Long-term, I'd explore advanced RAG techniques like query expansion, multi-query retrieval, and self-RAG.
+But the Vector RAG + fine-tuning hybrid foundation is solid and delivering value now."

 ---